shastye/ESO.Quest/CODINGSTANDARD.md

 * Annotations:
   * Use @Deprecated, @Override, and @SuppressWarnings annotation liberally to remove warnings so that warning actually reflect problems in code
     * Only use SuppressWarnings if a warning passes that "impossible to eliminate" test
+* Use wrapper classes for types (Integer over int)

 Logging
 -------